-Note: If the cleaning operation completes but the Cleaning light remains on, repeat the cleaning procedure with a new cleaning cartridge.
-If the light still remain on, contact your authorized service representative.
+Note: If the cleaning operation is completed but the C in the SCD remains on, the cleaning cartridge might not be usable.
+Repeat the cleaning procedure with a new cleaning cartridge.
+If the C in the SCD still remains on, contact your authorized service provider.

-To determine how many times a cleaning cartridge may be used, check the information printed on the cartridge.
-If you attempt to use a depleted cleaning cartridge, the drive automatically detects the error and ejects the cartridge.
-If the Cleaning status light was on prior to the cleaning process, it stays on; if the Cleaning light was off, the depleted cartridge causes the light to come on.
+To determine how many times a cleaning cartridge can be used, check the information printed on the cartridge.
+If you attempt to use a depleted cleaning cartridge, the fault indicator is turned on and the SCD displays 6 or 7 to indicate that the cleaning process was not done and that the cleaning cartridge is no longer usable.
+If the fault indicator was lit and a C was shown in the SCD prior to the cleaning process, the indicators stay on after the depleted cleaning cartridge is removed.
+If these indicators were off prior to inserting the depleted cleaning cartridge, they will turn off after the depleted cleaning cartridge is removed from the drive.

 If a system error occurs, clean the drive and retry the operation.
-If the operation fails, replace the data cartridge, clean the drive again, then retry the operation.
+If the operation fails, replace the data cartridge, clean the drive again, and then retry the operation.